 The eight 53 Division teams will consist of a single conference.
 Teams will play each of the 7 remaining teams 3 times.
 Each team will be scheduled to play 21 regular season games.
-Upon completion of the regular season, the teams will play a traditional single elimination tournament except that first round pairings will be reversed with seed 1 playing seed 5, seed 2 vs seed 6, seed 3 vs seed 7 and seed 4 vs seed 8.
-During the second round, the lowest remaining seed will play the highest remaining seed and the second lowest remaining seed will play the second highest remaining seed.
-The championship will be decided in a 2 out of 3 series between the final 2 remaining undefeated teams.
+Upon completion of the regular season, teams finishing 1st through 4th with the best overall won loss percentage will play a tournament and teams finishing 5th through 8th will play in a separate tournament.
+Within each tournament, the number 1 seed will play the number 4 seed and the number 2 seed will play the number 3 seed in a single elimination game.
+Each tournament championship will be decided in a 2 out of 3 series between the final 2 remaining undefeated teams.